-This healthy carrot cake recipe is made using almond and quinoa flours, and is naturally sweetened and uses applesauce to reduce the amount of sugar and oil!
+This gluten-free carrot cake recipe has the moist texture and spiced flavor of the original, but it’s made using almond and quinoa flours!
+Plus, it’s naturally sweetened and uses applesauce to cut down on the added oil.

 How Do You Finely Grate Carrots?